OutSystems/docs-odc/src/eap/building-apps/ui/themes/intro.md

 ---
-summary: How to change the look and feel of an app using themes
+summary: A theme allows you to style different parts of your app based on the context.
 tags:
 locale: en-us
 guid: d284fd25-cb3c-4b8f-a7b6-e44b9dff9a20